edge-servers/immunity-radius/docs/source/general/goals.rst

   deal of code which was specific to a single country (Italy)
 - it was hard to extend, even small changes required changing its core code
-- the user management code was implemented in a different way compared to other openwisp1 modules, which added a lot of maintenance overhead
+- the user management code was implemented in a different way compared to other immunity1 modules, which added a lot of maintenance overhead
 - it used outdated dependencies which over time became vulnerable and were hard to replace
 - **it did not perform hashing of user passwords**
 - the documentation did not explain how to properly install and configure the software

-Similar problems were affecting other modules of OpenWISP 1, that's why over time we got convinced the best thing was to start fresh using best practices since the start.
+Similar problems were affecting other modules of Immunity 1, that's why over time we got convinced the best thing was to start fresh using best practices since the start.